limchunhan97/bt5153_group_project/README.md

 Welcome to the Royal Flush GitHub repository.

-In this repository, you will find four folders:
+In this repository, you will find five folders:
 - Prediction Modelling
 - LDA Topic Modelling
 - Data Preprocessing